Agar (TV series)

 Agar is a 2022 Pakistani television series directed by Ilyas Kashmiri and produced by Momina Duraid under banner MD Productions.
 It stars Hina Altaf, Junaid Khan, Juggan Kazim and Usama Khan in leading roles.
-The series was broadcast on 25 October 2022 on Hum TV in night prime-time slot.
+The series was first broadcast on 25 October 2022 on Hum TV in night prime-time slot.

 Plot

 Annie, a school principal by profession and the sole breadwinner of her family, has not married due to her responsibilities being elder among her siblings.
-She notices Shahwaiz, the teacher in her school who takes interest in her actively.
+She notices Shahwaiz, a teacher in her school who takes active interest in her.
 Annie's younger sister, Hooriya aspires to get a luxury lifestyle with her husband as she has seen her sister struggling her whole life.
 She starts dreaming these dreams with Farrukh when she encounters him, who is a young boy who falls for her and later sends proposal to her house.
 Annie's youngest sister, Chandi too aspires to become as successful as her eldest sister as at the time of her birth, her mother wants a boy.